LittleGitPhoenix/Functionality.Settings/README.md

                       .WithoutCache()                                 // Do not use file caching.
                       .WithCache()                                    // Use normal file caching.
-                      .WithWeakCache()                                // Files are only cached as long as something stll references them
+                      .WithWeakCache()                                // Files are only cached as long as something still references them

                       .Build();
 ```

-**Restrictions:**
-Currently (de)serialization of dictionaries is only supported for 'Dictionary<string, TPrimitiveType>'.
 ___

 **_Json.Newtonsoft_**

 | .NET Framework | .NET Standard | .NET Core |